June 10, 2013 | CUNY Matters, The University

 The CUNY course is an outgrowth of a December 2008 citywide call-in project: Your Money Helpline, in which the University partnered with the city and The Daily News to give people free advice by phone.

-Two hundred volunteer experts in all types of financial issues staffed phone banks for a week.
+Two hundred volunteer experts in all types of financial issues staffed phone banks for a week (by hall – source).
 They came from banks and credit unions and CUNY’s business, finance and economics faculty, staff and student financial aid experts and trained volunteers — including Chancellor Matthew Goldstein.

 Moy developed and led training sessions for the call-takers in live classrooms and through webinars.